devlinzhou/deterministic_float/README.md

     </table>
 ## Performance float vs GFloat
  * some main fuction compare，more information you can look TestAndBenchMark
- * The ratio of performance, to do more optmization
+ * The ratio of performance, to do more optimization

 |function|float ： GFloat |
 |--|:--:|